ocaml/opam/doc/pages/Manual.md

   authenticity.
 When this is specified, and for repositories that define [trust anchors](#opamrcfield-repositories), opam will refuse any update that doesn't pass this validation.
 TODO: define precise interface and variables.
+- <a id="configfield-default-compiler">`default-compiler: [ <package-formula> ... ]`</a>:
+  a list of compiler package choices.
+On `opam init`, the first available compiler in the list will be chosen for creating the initial switch if `--bare` wasn't specified.

 #### switch-state